openclimatefix/PV-Challenge/README.md

 [satellite data](https://huggingface.co/datasets/openclimatefix/eumetsat_uk_hrv), or NWP data, but you are welcome to use other sources

+### Metrics

+For now lets use MAE, but perhaps we can explore a few other metrics that help differentiate a excellent model, from a good model

 # How

 Please contact [OCF](info@openclimatefix.org) if you like to contribute, or make a PR.